In today’s spotlight feature, Amanda Addison tells us about the inspiration behind her debut picture book Boundless Sky and her writing journey.

 What advice would you give to someone trying to publish a picture book?

 The best picture books are those where text and image work in partnership, where they complement each other, thus adding more to a story line.
 So, let the images and text have space to do their job!
 Keep it simple!
 And don’t underestimate your audience!
 As I said, I think Shaun Tan does this extremely well.

 And finally, don’t give up!
 It’s often a matter of finding the right agent/publisher to champion your story.

 Thank you, Amanda, for sharing your writing journey with us and the story behind Boundless Sky.

 Boundless Sky is available in hardback Buy Now!

 Publisher: Lantana Publishing

 Amanda Addison work is inspired by the natural world, travel and textiles.
 She has been long-listed for the Commonword and Virginia Prize and holds an MA in Writing the Visual.
 She combines writing, making art and teaching.
 She currently lectures in Art and Design at City College Norwich and Creative Writing at Anglia Ruskin University and the Castle Museum Norwich.

 Amanda’s writing both for adult and children continues to explore themes of home.
 Her debut novel for adults, Laura’s Handmade Life, was published by Little, Brown.
 Boundless Sky, is Amanda’s first children’s picture book.

-I am very grateful to the publisher for providing me with an advanced copy of this book.
-This feature contains my honest opinion on the book.
+I am very grateful to the publisher for providing me with a complimentary copy of this book.
+This feature contains my voluntary review and honest opinion on the book.